Equivariant localization and completion in cyclic homology and derived loop spaces: An Atiyah-Segal completion theorem for periodic cyclic homology

 \begin{lemma} Suppose that $f: V \rightarrow W$ is a pro-graded isomorphism of pro-graded vector spaces such that either $V$ or $W$ are supported at finitely many weights.
 Then $f$ is an isomorphism on underlying vector spaces.
 More generally, let $A$ be a sheaf of algebras on $\Spec(k^\Z)$, and $f: V \rightarrow W$ a pro-graded isomorphism of sheaves of $A$-modules where $W$ is generated by elements supported at finitely many weights.
 Then, $f$ is an isomorphism on underlying vector spaces. \end{lemma} \begin{proof} For the first claim, the assumptions of the proposition imply that $V$ and $W$ have finite support, whose points consist entirely of closed points of $k^\Z$.
 A map being a pro-graded isomorphism means that it is an isomorphism at stalks of closed points.

-For the second more general claim, note that if $W$ is an $A$-module, and $w \in W$ is an element of finitely many weights, say $w = w_1 + \cdots + w_r$ where the $w_i$ are homogeneous of weight $c_i$, then $w_i \in A \cdot w$ since $e_{c_i} \cdot w = w_i$.
+For the second more general claim, note that if $W$ is an $A$-module, and $w \in W$ is an element of finitely many weights, say $w = w_1 + \cdots + w_r$ where the $w_i$ are homogeneous of weight $c_i$, then $w_i \in A \cdot w$ since $e_{c_i} \cdot w = w_i$, where $e_{c_i} \in k^\Z$ is the characteristic function at $i \in \Z$.
 In particular, $W$ having a set of generators supported at finitely many weights is equivalent to $W$ having a set of homogeneous generators.
 Now, if $f: V \rightarrow W$ is a pro-graded isomorphism, then it is injective by the previous lemma.
 For surjectivity, note that for a given homogeneous $w \in W$, since $f$ is a pro-graded isomorphism, we have a homogeneous $v \in V$ such that $f(v) = w$, and surjectivity follows since $W$ is generated by homogeneous elements. \end{proof}

 The following lemma allows us to reduce statements in the derived category to statements in the abelian category. \begin{lemma} A map $f: V \rightarrow W$ is a pro-graded quasi-isomorphism of pro-graded complexes if and only if each of the $H^i(f): H^i(V) \rightarrow H^i(W)$ are pro-graded isomorphisms of modules. \end{lemma} \begin{proof} We can take a map $f: V \rightarrow W$ of complexes of $k^\Z$-modules.
 It is easy to verify that taking $n$th homogeneous parts (i.e. talking stalks via localization) is exact, so that if $H^n(f)$ is a pro-graded isomorphism, it is an isomorphism of modules and therefore $f$ is a quasi-isomorphism.
 Conversely, the global sections functor is clearly exact. \end{proof}